 Community Colleges – Statewide

 A lot of community colleges host great summer camps.
-In addition to MCCC's Camp College listed above, Camp Middlesex at Middlesex County College offers an impressive variety of subjects for kids ages 6–16, including cartooning, robotics, sewing, Harry Potter, juggling—virtually anything you can think of—most of which run $160–$199 per week.
+In addition to MCCC's Camp College listed above, Camp Middlesex at Middlesex County College offers an impressive variety of subjects for kids ages 6–16, including cartooning, robotics, sewing, baking, magic—virtually anything you can think of—most of which run $160–$175 per week.
 Check with your local community college to learn more.

 Departments of Parks and Recreation – Statewide

 Many towns and counties offer inexpensive summer camp programs for residents.
 You can go week by week or opt for the whole summer.
 In South Orange, for instance, the half-day Summer Playground Program, for kids age 4 – grade 8, is $770 for seven weeks.
-The Morris County Park Commission's many offerings include art and nature camp for ages 6–9 for $200 per week, and the Monmouth County Park System has a ton of options for about $200/week and under, with such themes as bugs, fashion, farm life, and much more.
+The Morris County Park Commission's many offerings include art and nature camp for ages 5–14 for $250–320 per week, and the Monmouth County Park System has a ton of options for around $250/week or less, with such themes as bugs, fashion, farm life, and much more.
 Visit your town or county park website to learn about their offerings.

 All photos courtesy of the camps.